Lori Andrews: Career

-Andrews is an internationally recognized expert on biotechnologies.
-Her path-breaking litigation about reproductive and genetic technologies and the disposition of frozen embryos caused the National Law Journal to list her as one of the "100 Most Influential Lawyers in America".
+Her litigation about reproductive and genetic technologies and the disposition of frozen embryos caused the National Law Journal to list her as one of the "100 Most Influential Lawyers in America".
 She was listed as a "Newsmaker of the Year", in the American Bar Association Journals January 2008 issue.
-The ABA Journal described Andrews as "a lawyer with a literary bent who has the scientific chops to rival any CSI investigator" and "a genetics expert of international renown, whose influence in the legal ethics surrounding genetics doesn't stop at the border."
+The ABA Journal described Andrews as "a lawyer with a literary bent who has the scientific chops to rival any CSI investigator" and "a genetics expert of international renown, whose influence in the legal ethics surrounding genetics doesn't stop at the border".

 Andrews has also been involved in setting policies for genetic technologies.
-She has been an adviser on genetic and reproductive technology to the United States Congress, the World Health Organization, the National Institutes of Health, the Centers for Disease Control, the United States Department of Health and Human Services, the Institute of Medicine of the National Academy of Sciences, and several foreign nations including the Emirate of Dubai and the French National Assembly.
+She has been an adviser on genetic and reproductive technology to the United States Congress, the World Health Organization, the National Institutes of Health, the Centers for Disease Control, the United States Department of Health and Human Services, the Institute of Medicine of the National Academy of Sciences, and several nations including the Emirate of Dubai and the French National Assembly.
 She served as chair of the federal Working Group on the Ethical, Legal, and Social Implications of the Human Genome Project.
 She also served as a consultant to the science ministers of twelve countries on the issues of embryo stem cells, gene patents, and DNA banking.
-She has advised artists who want to use genetic engineering to become creators with a capital "C" and invent new living species.
-She is a contributor to a blog, dealing with topics of genetics and reproductive technologies.
+She has advised artists who want to use genetic engineering to invent new living species.
+She is a contributor to a blog that covers topics of genetics and reproductive technologies.

 Andrews is the author of fourteen books and more than one hundred scholarly articles, monographs, and book chapters on subjects including informed consent, medical genetics, and health policy.
 She coauthored the law school casebook Genetics: Ethics, Law and Policy (West Publishing, 3d edition, 2010) (with Mark Rothstein and Maxwell Mehlman).
 In June 2002, she was awarded the Health Law Teachers Award, given by the Health Law Teachers section of the American Society of Law, Medicine and Ethics.
 In March 2005, she was named an Honorary Fellow of the American College of Legal Medicine.